-Two types of blebs
+Two Types of Blebs

 coming out, causing a blockage and blister.
-The spot is usually raised with visible fluid underneath.
+The spot is usually raised, with visible fluid underneath.

-2. A white spot occurs when a milk clot (dry milk) obstruction within the milk duct is stopping the flow of milk.
+2. A white spot occurs when a milk clot (dry milk) obstruction within the milk duct, is stopping the flow of milk.

-- Unnecessary pressure (usually because of wearing tight bras)
+- Unnecessary pressure (usually because of wearing tight bras).

-- Thrush (yeast infection) ~ Tends to cause more than one spot at a time and also moms don’t feel relief after expressing or breastfeeding…and may experience a burning sensation after feeding.
-Read more on thrush symptoms here.
+- Thrush (yeast infection): Tends to cause more than one spot at a time, and also moms don’t feel relief after expressing or breastfeeding; they may experience a burning sensation after feeding.

-The treatment of a milk breast blister is similar to that of plugged ducts…
+The treatment of a milk breast blister, is similar to that of plugged ducts.

 The following can be done for a few days before the blocked nipple pore clears.

-1. Moist heat ~ An Epsom salt soak done 4 times daily (one handful of Epsoms with every 2L of water) Remember to rinse your breasts afterwards just to remove the saltiness.
-You can add a moist hot compress after pumping or breastfeeding too.
+1. Moist heat: An Epsom salt soak, done 4 times daily (one handful of Epsoms with every 2L of water).
+Remember to rinse your breasts afterwards, just to remove the saltiness.
+You can add a moist, hot compress after pumping or breastfeeding too.
 Cold compression can be useful as a pain reliever between feedings.

-2. To open the blister ~ This might happen on it's own, but if it doesn’t you can:
+2. To open the blister: This might happen on it's own, but if it doesn’t you can: